HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

 # Protocol-Buffer_Delphi_FPC
-An Object-Pascal impementation for Google Protocol Buffer system.
+An Object-Pascal implementation for Google Protocol Buffer system.
 For use in Delphi and FPC projects.
 Includes a code generator (protoc-pascal) to parse .proto message files into .pas files.

 ## How to use?
 - Add the file ProtocolBuffer.pas to your project,
 - Use the protoc-pascal.exe utility to convert your .proto message files into .pas object files.
 Add these to your project.
-- Add code to you project like so:
+- Add code to the project like so:
 ```
 procedure TForm1.Button1Click(Sender: TObject);
 var SampleProto: TSampleProto;